SoftwareUser23/softwareuser23.github.io/_posts/2021-03-13-writeup-doctor.md

 As always, I added IP In hosts file.

-Lets start with Port Scanning
+Let's start with Port Scanning
 ---
 # Nmap